liamzebedee/niacin/vercel3-tools/README.md

 ## Deployer.

-The deployer is designed to remove the hassle of smart contract deployments.
+The deployer is designed to remove the hassle of smart contract deployments. _Works natively with Foundry_.

 **Zero-config setup**.
 Deployer scans your `src/` for `*.sol`, and automatically deploys your contracts.
 Contracts contained in directories starting with `lib/` or `interfaces/` are ignored.